nithyasrimurugesan15/nithyasrimurugesan15/README.md

 ## 🏆 Strengths

-💡 Strong Problem-Solving Mindset (DSA Focused)
+💡 Strong foundation in **Data Structures & Algorithms** with consistent practice
-⚡ Ability to Write Optimized & Clean Code
+⚡ Ability to write **clean, efficient, and maintainable code**
-🧠 Quick Learning & Adaptability to New Technologies
+🧠 Fast learner with adaptability to new tools and technologies
-🔍 Debugging & Analytical Thinking
+🔍 Good at **debugging, problem analysis, and logical thinking**
-🚀 Consistent Practice & Self-Driven Improvement
+🚀 Self-motivated with a growth mindset and continuous improvement focus
-🤝 Team Collaboration & Communication
+🤝 Effective **team collaboration and communication skills**

 ---